Nifled/drf-cheat-sheet/README.md

         return Response(CommentSerializer(comments, many=True))
 ```

-On registering the view set as `router.register(r'posts', PostViewSet)`, this action will then be available at the url `posts/{pk}/comments/`.
+Upon registering the view as `router.register(r'posts', PostViewSet)`, this action will then be available at the url `posts/{pk}/comments/`.

 [Back to Top ↑](#drf-cheat-sheet)